 If you want to dig a bit deeper then ask others around you;

 -When have I been at my best, what was it about how I performed that you noticed?

 -When have I struggled to be effective, what was it about how I performed that you noticed?

 -Specifically, how can I improve my performance further?

 So, I would say the base camp of high performance, the veritable square one of high performing self, is understanding self.
 You can go on up the mountain without it, make good progress and still achieve.
-But I suspect without it you will always be slightly less able, slightly less aware, slightly less effective if you don’t have it in your toolbox, and if you’re stretching your own possibilities, you’ll return to it eventually.
+But I suspect without it you will always be slightly less able, slightly less aware, slightly less effective if you don’t have it in your armoury, and if you’re stretching your own possibilities, you’ll return to it eventually.